awsdocs/aws-cli-user-guide/doc_source/cli-configure-files.md

 ```

 *[sso\_account\_id](cli-configure-sso.md)*
-The AWS account ID that contains the IAM role with the permission that you want to grant to the associated AWS SSO user\.
+Specifies the AWS account ID that contains the IAM role with the permission that you want to grant to the associated AWS SSO user\.
-This setting does not have an environment variable or command\-line option\.
+This setting does not have an environment variable or command line option\.

 ```
 sso_account_id = 123456789012
 ```

+**This feature is available only with version 2 of the AWS CLI\.**
+The following feature is available only if you use version 2 of the AWS CLI\.
+It isn't available if you run version 1\.
+For information about how to install the preview of version 2, see [Installing the AWS CLI version 2](install-cliv2.md)\.

 *[sso\_region](cli-configure-sso.md)*
-The AWS Region that contains the AWS SSO portal host\.
-This is separate from, and can be a different region than the default CLI `region` parameter\.
+Specifies the AWS Region that contains the AWS SSO portal host\.
+This is separate from, and can be a different Region than the default CLI `region` parameter\.
-This setting does not have an environment variable or command\-line option\.
+This setting does not have an environment variable or command line option\.

 ```
 aws_sso_region = us_west-2
 ```

+**This feature is available only with version 2 of the AWS CLI\.**
+The following feature is available only if you use version 2 of the AWS CLI\.
+It isn't available if you run version 1\.
+For information about how to install the preview of version 2, see [Installing the AWS CLI version 2](install-cliv2.md)\.

 *[sso\_role\_name](cli-configure-sso.md)*
-The friendly name of the IAM role that defines the user's permissions when using this profile\.
+Specifies the friendly name of the IAM role that defines the user's permissions when using this profile\.
-This setting does not have an environment variable or command\-line option\.
+This setting does not have an environment variable or command line option\.

 ```
 sso_role_name = ReadAccess
 ```

+**This feature is available only with version 2 of the AWS CLI\.**
+The following feature is available only if you use version 2 of the AWS CLI\.
+It isn't available if you run version 1\.
+For information about how to install the preview of version 2, see [Installing the AWS CLI version 2](install-cliv2.md)\.

 *[sso\_start\_url](cli-configure-sso.md)*
-The URL that points to the organization's AWS SSO user portal\.
+Specifies the URL that points to the organization's AWS SSO user portal\.
 The AWS CLI uses this URL to establish a session with the AWS SSO service to authenticate its users\.
-This setting does not have an environment variable or command\-line option\.
+This setting does not have an environment variable or command line option\.

 ```
 sso_start_url = https://my-sso-portal.awsapps.com/start
 ```

+**This feature is available only with version 2 of the AWS CLI\.**
+The following feature is available only if you use version 2 of the AWS CLI\.
+It isn't available if you run version 1\.
+For information about how to install the preview of version 2, see [Installing the AWS CLI version 2](install-cliv2.md)\.

 *sts\_regional\_endpoints*
 Specifies the AWS service endpoint that the AWS CLI client uses to talk to the AWS Security Token Service \(AWS STS\)\.
 You can specify one of two values:
-+ `regional`: The AWS CLI uses the AWS STS endpoint that corresponds to the configured region\.
-For example, if the client is configured to use `us-west-2`, then all calls to AWS STS are made to the endpoint `sts.us-west-2.amazonaws.com` regional endpoint instead of the global `sts.amazonaws.com` endpoint\.
++ `regional` – The AWS CLI uses the AWS STS endpoint that corresponds to the configured Region\.
+For example, if the client is configured to use `us-west-2`, all calls to AWS STS are made to the regional endpoint `sts.us-west-2.amazonaws.com` instead of the global `sts.amazonaws.com` endpoint\.
-+ `legacy`: Uses the global STS endpoint, `sts.amazonaws.com`, for the following regions: `ap-northeast-1`, `ap-south-1`, `ap-southeast-1`, `ap-southeast-2`, `aws-global`, `ca-central-1`, `eu-central-1`, `eu-north-1`, `eu-west-1`, `eu-west-2`, `eu-west-3`, `sa-east-1`, `us-east-1`, `us-east-2`, `us-west-1`, and `us-west-2`\.
-All other regions use their respective regional endpoint\.
++ `legacy` – Uses the global STS endpoint, `sts.amazonaws.com`, for the following Regions: `ap-northeast-1`, `ap-south-1`, `ap-southeast-1`, `ap-southeast-2`, `aws-global`, `ca-central-1`, `eu-central-1`, `eu-north-1`, `eu-west-1`, `eu-west-2`, `eu-west-3`, `sa-east-1`, `us-east-1`, `us-east-2`, `us-west-1`, and `us-west-2`\.
+All other Regions use their respective regional endpoint\.

 *[web\_identity\_token\_file](cli-configure-role.md#cli-configure-role-oidc)*
-Specifies the path to a file which contains an OAuth 2\.0 access token or OpenID Connect ID token that is provided by an identity provider\.
+Specifies the path to a file that contains an OAuth 2\.0 access token or OpenID Connect ID token that is provided by an identity provider\.
 The AWS CLI loads the contents of this file and passes it as the `WebIdentityToken` argument to the `AssumeRoleWithWebIdentity` operation\.

 *tcp\_keepalive*
-Specifies whether the CLI client uses TCP keep\-alive packets\.
+Specifies whether the AWS CLI client uses TCP keep\-alive packets\.
 This entry does not have an equivalent environment variable or command line option\.

 ```